 Rise of criminality surrounding COA locations

 The topic of refugee centres causes a lot of turmoil.
-When a proposal is made to open a new COA location, there is likely to be a protest against these plans.
-These protests can be effective and often stop the opening of new centres.
-Is that what is best for the neighbourhoods?
-What are the actual problems with the shelters?
+When a proposal is made to open a new COA location (reception centres), protests often follow.
+In some cases, these protests are effective and stop the opening of new centres.
+But what are the actual problems surrounding shelters?

 The protests around COA locations are mostly held because people are scared that crimes will increase once a location is opened.
-These fears are genuine; people want to live in safe environments and feel safe in their homes.
+These fears are genuine; people want to live in safe neighbourhoods.
 However, the fear that their environment will become less safe with a COA location is deceptive and informed by misinformation.

 Although neighbourhoods with COA locations show slightly higher crime rates than the national average, research indicates that this is not caused by the presence of the centres.
-These areas already had elevated crime levels before the shelters were opened, and these patterns did not change after their arrival.
-In other words, the presence of a COA location does not appear to affect neighbourhood safety
+In many cases, these areas already had elevated crime levels before the shelters were established, and these patterns did not change after their arrival.
+In other words, the presence of a COA location does not appear to affect neighbourhood safety.

 You can read more about criminality rates among refugees in our article on the topic here.